microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveCurrencyExchangeRate/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `TransactionCurrency` method creates a new currenncy for the sample.
+2. The `TransactionCurrency` method creates a new currency for the sample.

 ### Demonstrate